Cozmopolit/MIDIFlux/src/MIDIFlux.GUI/MIDIFlux_GUI_Specification.md

 ### 8.3 Implementation Strategy

-The Configuration Editor uses a unified `MappingViewModel` with a `mappingCategory` field to display all mapping types in a single grid while directing edits to the appropriate editor tab.
+The Configuration Editor uses a `MappingViewModel` with a `mappingCategory` field to display all mapping types in a single grid while directing edits to the appropriate editor tab.

 This approach eliminates the need for structural migration scripts and keeps GUI changes separate from the file structure.